v8.66.0

 }

-Advanced implementation example
+Advanced React implementation example

 In this example we'll create a custom editor, using a custom set of plugins, locale, and available options.